 4. Connect CCUMRA1 6-pin female connector to 6-pin "boat" extension cable leading to remote control.

 Warning: This cable DOES NOT retain the display on remotes with LCD screens.
 Once installed, the remote-control LCD display screen remains blank but buttons will continue to function.

 Footnotes: [See drop-down menu above for reference]

-1. Any and all remotes with LCD displays will NO longer illuminate; however, function buttons (e.g. Track up/down, volume etc.) remain operational.
+1. Remote control LCD display will NO longer illuminate; however, function buttons (e.g. Track up/down, volume etc.) remain operational.

-3. Works only on Clarion marine products.
+3. Made by us for use on Clarion marine products only.
 Not applicable to other brands or mix-n-match applications.